dmcclure/double-up-app/README.md

 double-up-app
 =============

-Front end of a game of double or nothing, built with Sencha Touch
+Front end of a game of double or nothing, built with Sencha Touch.
+Please note this is a work in progress.